tgolla/AerobicSepticSystemMonitor/README.md

 ### Where is my Data (SD Card Reader)

-Later in this project we will look at logging data.
-To do this we will use an SD card.
+Later in this project I will look at logging data.
+To do this I will use an SD card.
 SD cards can store large amounts of data in a file format that can be read by any personal computer.
 The [SD card reader](https://www.amazon.com/gp/product/B0989SM146/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) I chose to use is operated on 3.3V and you should note the description on Amazon is incorrect about it operating on 5V.
 You will find other SD card reader modules that work on 5V which are compatible with 3.3V inputs.
 I simple chose the 3.3V version to stock my workbench with modules I could use with future ESP32 projects that might run off of batteries.

 ![](.\images\MicroSDSDHCTFCardAdapterReaderModulewithSPIInterface.jpg)